Melissa1909/neuroimaging-primer/README.md

 - Find some helpful guidelines to assess image quality provided by ENIGMA [here](https://enigma.ini.usc.edu/protocols/imaging-protocols/).

-*Specific note for our office:* the default version of FreeSurfer in our office is 5.3.0.
+*Specific note for TUM-NIC office:* the default version of FreeSurfer in our office is 5.3.0.
 However, this is really outdated.
 You can change the version by typing the following in the terminal:

 	cd
 	emacs .bashrc